The way we manage risks has given us a great performance for safe and incident-free workplaces.

 - Before any loading or unloading of LPG, we meticulously check the connections to avoid any leaks during the process.

-- A 24-7 operated control room monitors our installations to assure performance, control and safety.
+- A 24-7 operated control room monitors our installations to assure performance, control and safety at all times.
 It can be operated manually or automatically.

 Prevention and monitoring